 This is located on the right hand side of the burner.
-Refer to Figure A1-1 in Appendix A1 towards the back of this manual.
+Refer to Section 11.8 (burner components).

-- Unscrew and remove the two screws and remove the air inlet cover from the burner. - Check inside and remove any debris, leaves, hair, fluff, etc. from the air inlet cover and air damper.. - Check the condition of the rubber seal around the air inlet cover.
+- Unscrew and remove the two screws and remove the air inlet cover from the burner. - Check inside and remove any debris, leaves, hair, fluff, etc. from the air inlet cover and air damper. - Check the condition of the rubber seal around the air inlet cover.
 Replace if damaged or missing.